michmattera/newline-alebrije/README.md

         - Lost
         - Need of a spiritual guide

-With this information the strategy plan gave the following result and strategy plan.
+With the information above the strategy plan gave the following result.

 <details>